penguinLiang/ZeldaTeamMirror/readme.md

 We have broken up our implementation by __nouns__, such as 'enemies', 'items', 'projectiles'.
 This was done to seperate the concerns of each of these sprite groups, and to break up the work into distinct pieces.

 __NEW:__
-As a team, we decided to use the command pattern for all collision effects
+- As a team, we decided to use the command pattern for all collision effects
-After talking to Dr. Boggus and Ian, we determined that projectiles, while implemented, did not need to have collisions in sprint 3.
+- After talking to Dr. Boggus and Ian, we determined that projectiles, while implemented, did not need to have collisions in sprint 3.
-The Enemies have a basic AI implemented
+- The Enemies have a basic AI implemented
-We decided to use a program known as Tiled to simplify the creation of maps and csv files.
+- Used the game mapping program Tiled to create our maps and export them as CSVs
-Large classes were broken into smaller, more manageable classes.
+- Large classes were broken into smaller, more manageable classes.
-Implemented basic design for Doors, and Barriers.
+- Implemented basic design for Doors, and Barriers
-Created every room and a few debug rooms
+- Created every room and a few debug rooms

 ## Sprint 2 Details

 Chase created base interfaces for the rest of us to use-- IMoveable, ISpawnable, IEnemy, ISprite, IPlayer, and INonPlayerCharacter.
 Chase has also implemented the player class, and refactored the sprite implementation.

-Jarred created texture atlasses for all sprites, and resolved any major conflicts after everything was implemented.
+Jarred created texture atlases for all sprites, and resolved any major conflicts after everything was implemented.
 Jarred also learned how to use Git.

 Steven implemented NPC classes, Enemy classes and refactored Controllers.
 Both he and Chase have been leading discussions on design implementations.